sybilhoangRG/support.balsamiq.com/content/cloud/image-permalinks.md

 ### The Balsamiq Cloud Project Viewer

-Instead of just embedding images onto your wiki pages or documentation, we are going to build a viewer that would allow people to view your wireframes natively, right on the page.
+Instead of just embedding images onto your wiki pages or documentation, we are going to build a viewer that will allow people to view and navigate through your wireframes natively, right on the page.
 They will even be able to bring the wireframes [full screen](//docs.balsamiq.com/cloud/sharing/#full-screen-presentation-mode).

 We are still in the design phase of this addition, so we don't have a firm timetable for its release.
 Keep an eye on [our blog](//blog.balsamiq.com/), as we will announce its availability there.